Icelain/ice.personal/blogs/fast-unix-sockets-with-tokio.md

     }
 }
 ```

-This wraps up the client too.
+This completes the client implementation.

 ## Wrapping it up with Boilerplate

-Now, that we're left with our main function, all that we have do is spawn our little task which listens to and relays ctrl-c events and take in some command line arguments so we can run a client or a server dependending on them.
+Now that we're left with our main function, we need to spawn our task which listens to and relays ctrl-c events and take in command-line arguments so we can run a client or a server depending on them:

 ```rust
 #[tokio::main]
 async fn main() {